The Mountain-Prairie Region of the U.S. Fish & Wildlife Service consists of 8 states in the heart of the American West.Read More >>

 Peaks to Prairies is the Mountain-Prairie regional interactive online newletter.
-The Spring 2014 edition is available now!
+The Summer 2014 edition is available now!

 A coordinated, partner-driven campaign to bring public attention to the dramatic conversion of grasslands and wetlands to cropland in one of America's last intact grassland ecosystems - the prairie pothole region.